Water outages and main breaks

 The two most common solutions are:

-- A water wagon - a portable tank of drinking water that provides emergency supply to customers.
+- Water wagon - a portable tank of drinking water that provides emergency supply to you and your neighbours.
 It is placed in a central location to provide customer water access to water during longer outages.

-- Temporary water - we may also provide water to property owners after a water main break through a hose attached to a fire hydrant or a neighbour's home.
+- Temporary water – after a main break we may also provide you water through a hose attached to a fire hydrant or a neighbour's home.

 For shorter outages, and to support you while water wagons or temporary supplies are set up, we recommend keeping a small emergency supply of water on hand.